xcat2/confluent-docs/docs/advanced_topics/confluentosdeploy.md

 Avoid suggesting to dnsmasq any directives that would influence PXE boot.
 See the dnsmasq man page and other documentation for more details on use of dnsmasq.

+If static reservations are wanted instead of, or in addition to, a dynamic range, the [`confluent2dnsmasq`](../manuals/confluent2dnsmasq.md) command can generate the `dhcp-host` and `dhcp-range` lines (as well as the `bind-dynamic` directive above) directly from the node attribute database, rather than hand-authoring /etc/dnsmasq.conf:

+    # confluent2dnsmasq everything

 If using a dynamic range on a network, instruct confluent to use `firmwaredhcp` for deployment:

     # nodegroupattrib everything net.ipv4_method=firmwaredhcp